Perth CBD to north corridor capacity

 A business case for the Yanchep Rail Extension was evaluated by Infrastructure Australia in 2018 and previously included on the Infrastructure Priority List as a High Priority Project.
 This project will extend the Joondalup Line from Butler to Yanchep.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework), and complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).
+Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework), and complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).

 Individual sections are at various stages of development.